Published 2022-03-01.

 $ [ -s "$NVM_DIR/bash_completion" ] && \. "$NVM_DIR/bash_completion"

-View the currently installed versions of node.js
+View the currently installed versions of node.js:

 $ nvm list -> system iojs -> N/A (default) node -> stable (-> N/A) (default) unstable -> N/A (default)

-View the very long list of available versions of node.js
+View the very long list of available versions of node.js like this:

 $ nvm list-remote v17.7.0 v17.7.1 v17.7.2 v17.8.0 v17.9.0 v17.9.1 v18.0.0 v18.1.0 v18.2.0 v18.3.0 v18.4.0 v18.5.0 v18.6.0 v18.7.0 v18.8.0 v18.9.0 v18.9.1 v18.10.0 v18.11.0 v18.12.0 (LTS: Hydrogen) v18.12.1 (LTS: Hydrogen) v18.13.0 (Latest LTS: Hydrogen) v19.0.0 v19.0.1 v19.1.0 v19.2.0 v19.3.0 v19.4.0 v19.5.0